Execution Architecture¶

 Runtime->>Owner: create process handle

-Owner->>KRPC: register process / resolve cwd / lifecycle init
+Owner->>KRPC: register process / resolve cwd / host lifecycle init

 Owner->>Thread: prepare/init memory and kernel state

-Thread->>Kernel: execute with budget
+Thread->>Supervisor: execute with budget

-Kernel-->>Thread: status, exit, syscall, or blocking state
+Supervisor-->>Thread: status, exit, syscall, or blocking state

 Thread-->>Owner: ThreadWorkerStatusMessage